minimapletinytools/tinytools-vty/README.md

 Also note that many mono-space text displays do not display unicode widechars at a width consistent with its mono-spacing 😕.

+# development

+`tinytools`` is still actively being worked on.
+Here are some things to look out for in the future:

+- more native shapes and custom shape support
+- glyph widget for easy emoji or ASCII art insertion
+- multi-character ASCII font support
+- multi-document support
+- multi-user support
+- web based frontend